datakubism/datakubism.com/content/blog/super_detractors_model.md

 description: MRS Award Winning Project
 image: images/blog/znps.jpg
 title: Reducing Churn Rate Using Super-Detractor Identification Model
+summary: This project won the 2018 MRS award for innovation in Data Analytics.
+The client uses customer satisfaction surveys to identify and contact unhappy customers ...
 ---

 This project won the 2018 MRS award for innovation in Data Analytics.